What's the date 62 months from today?

 All of our day calculators are measured and QA'd by our engineer.
 Read more about the Git process here.
 But here's how adding 62 months to today's date gets calculated on each visit:

-• Noted your current time of year: 14 days in middle of May
+• Noted your current time of year: 5 days in end of March

 • This calculation crosses at least one month.
 Remeber, this will change our day of the week.